 Basics of Writing a Will in Singapore When making a Will or Writing a Will in Singapore there are really only 2 things you absolutely must get right.
 They’ve both “non-negotiable”.
 First, your Will must say how your estate (ie everything you own) is to divided between your beneficiaries.
 Second, you must comply with all […]

-COVID restrictions on the size of group gatherings may stop groups of 3 persons coming together to sign and witness a Will so get your Will done ASAP in case restrictions on group sizes of under 3 persons are imposed.
+COVID restrictions on the size of group gatherings may stop groups of 3 persons coming together to sign and witness a Will.
+You should make your Will ASAP in case restrictions on group sizes are re-imposed.

-Some people worry about the safety of your infant children’s inheritance upon your passing.
+Infant beneficiaries & the Executor of Will’s role Some people worry about the safety of your infant children’s inheritance upon your passing.
 This is a genuine concern that needs attention when making a Will.
 Start by thinking of the role of the executor of your will.
-On the other hard, if a beneficiary is under 21 years of age he/she does not have […]
+On the other hard, if a beneficiary is under […]

-In a Will you can make a specific gift or a residuary gift.
+Specific gifts and residuary gifts explained In a Will you can make a specific gift or a residuary gift.
 A specific gift is a gift of something you own e.g. a watch or a diamond ring.
-Giving a specific gift means the item given is taken out of the rest of your estate and has to be dealt with before payment […]
+Giving a specific gift means the item given is taken out of the rest of your estate and has […]